WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow.OS/index.md

 export PATH="$PATH:$HOME/.dotnet/tools"
 ```

-### Step 6 - Put the device into DFU Bootloader mode.
+### Step 6 - Put the device into DFU Bootloader mode

 To update the OS, Meadow must be in _DFU bootloader_ mode.
 To enter this mode, the `BOOT` button needs to be held down while the board boots up.
 This can be accomplished one of two ways.